DMoenks/DMoenks/README.md

 - any kind of Microsoft 365 service automation

 🤫 You can reach me...
-- on GitHub as DMoenks
 - on Gmail as dominik.moenks
+- on LinkedIn as dmoenks

 <!---
 DMoenks/DMoenks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.